-End of year is coming which means holidays and family time – and this doesn’t have to mean conflict over who has the remote – so how do you make sure you AND your kids can enjoy some down time together?
+School holidays is here which means relaxing and family time – and this doesn’t have to mean conflict over who has the remote.
+How do you make sure you AND your kids can enjoy some down time together?

 We all know that not everything on Netflix is appropriate for the whole family.
 Chilling Adventures of Sabrina may sound similar to the 90’s classic (Sabrina the Teenage Witch), however that MA 15+ says something a little different.

 But fear not!
 Here’s some shows that are suitable for everyone – available to stream on Netflix as of November 2018.

 If you’re someone who enjoys reading, it would be surprising if you haven’t heard of this series.
 Lemony Snicket’s thirteen-book children’s series has been adapted into a three-season show by Netflix, recounting the adventures of the Baudelaire orphans as they continuously escape the clutches of the villainous Count Olaf, always plotting to steal their fortune.

 Although the title of the show sounds bleak and dreary (and that the opening credits song literally tells you to ‘look away’) you don’t need to worry.
 With a star-studded cast featuring Neil Patrick-Harris (From How I Met Your Mother) as Count Olaf, the characters’ journeys are entertaining for everyone.
 Younger children are able to laugh at the jokes and root for the main children as they discover the secrets of their parents’ lives, while teens and adults can appreciate the subtle mysteries and hardships of the orphans (as well as some of the more mature jokes that’ll blow right over the kids’ heads).
 Having one of the highest budgets of all Netflix original shows and outstanding ratings, what’s not to love?

 The Announcement trailer for the upcoming season of ‘A Series of Unfortunate Events’.